rtgodwin/oneinfl/README.md

 The R package `oneinfl` estimates one-inflated positive Poisson (OIPP) and one-inflated zero-truncated (OIZTNB) regression models.
 When count data are truncated so that $y = 1,2,\dots$, it is also often inflated at $y=1$.
 The current standard model for treating such data is the zero-truncated negative binomial (ZTNB) model.
 ZTNB fails to account for excess 1s (or too few 1s), resulting in biased and inconsistent estimators.

-This readme illustrates `oneinfl` by reproducing and extending the MedPar results in ["One-inflated zero-truncated count regression models" (Godwin, 2024)](https://arxiv.org/pdf/2402.02272).
+This readme illustrates `oneinfl` by reproducing and extending the MedPar results in ["One-inflated zero-truncated Poisson and negative binomial regression models" (Godwin, 2024)](https://arxiv.org/pdf/2402.02272).

 ### Load data